 They were at times used as ring money, and for this purpose unwearable models were made in gold.
 Among the Romans torques were given as military honours.
-There is some difficulty in distinguishing between torques and bracelets, or armlets, and to some ext they seem to have been interchangeable, the "Torquis Brachialis" being always worn on the upper arm.
-The torque for the neck is likely to have developed ultimately into the gorget for protection; indeed, many of forms of jewellery have eventually bros out into pieces of protective armour. diadem suggested the helmet, the necklace breastplate, the bracelet the armpiece.
+There is some difficulty in distinguishing between torques and bracelets, or armlets, and to some extent they seem to have been interchangeable, the "Torquis Brachialis" being always worn on the upper arm.
+The torque for the neck is likely to have developed ultimately into the gorget for protection; indeed, many of the forms of jewellery have eventually broadened out into pieces of protective armour.
+The diadem suggested the helmet, the necklace the breastplate, the bracelet the armpiece.

-The Etruscans were not above making glibeads, some of which still exist.
-There ibeautiful melon-shaped beads; others spheribut covered with small concentric circles; and others again very curiously worked into humasks.
-But the chief beauty of the Etruschlaces is to be found in the masterly g
+The Etruscans were not above making glass beads, some of which still exist.
+There are beautiful melon-shaped beads; others spherical, but covered with small concentric circles; and others again very curiously worked into human masks.
+But the chief beauty of the Etruscan necklaces is to be found in the masterly gold

-The designs also of many of the Etruscan necklaces are much to be admired.
+The designs also of many of the work.
+Etruscan necklaces are much to be admired.
 How they gradually thicken towards the front is especially to be noted.
-The gold used is thin, and was pressed cold into ornamental moulds cut in stone; some such moulds Then, where necessary, two or still exist. more pieces were soldered together at their edges, and we find little lions, exquisite little heads of goddesses, tiny vases, and all sorts of similar objects, apparently solid, but really quite light.
+The gold used is thin, and was pressed cold into ornamental moulds cut in stone; some such moulds still exist.
+Then, where necessary, two or more pieces were soldered together at their edges, and we find little lions, exquisite little heads of goddesses, tiny vases, and all sorts of similar objects, apparently solid, but really quite light.
 On many of these there is found the wonderful granulation in gold which the Etruscans alone have been able to make of such fineness that no modern workman can equal it.
 Some of the granular work is, however, comparatively coarse, and this is, perhaps, the most effective.